-Pepper Grinder Someone who is always trying to suck up and show off to the coaches
+Pepper Grinder Someone who is always trying to suck up to and show off for the coaches

 Phantom When a point is given to a player who hasn’t actually earned it.
 Sometimes an extra assist is given when one isn’t warranted, or a player who wasn’t on the ice when a goal was scored is mistakenly given an assist.

 Pine Tar* A player who does not get played and spends a lot of of time stuck to the bench (see “Riding the Pine”)

 Pizza A pass up the middle.
 A high-risk play that often gets intercepted.

 Plug A term players use to make fun of or degrade another player.
 Basically, calling someone a “plug” is like saying they’re a terrible player and are just on a team to fill a slot.

 Plumber A player who is like a grinder, and spends a lot of his time digging pucks out of the corner and working in the dirty areas of the ice (this player may also be declared a “Mucker”)